Unexpected Building Materials from Around the World

 Construction materials are no longer simply brick and mortar, even in the United States.
 As technology continues to progress, the number of items that will be requested for construction projects will continue to expand ... and this can pose a serious problem for construction estimators.

 Luckily, 1build offers a unique construction estimating software that keeps track of over 10,000 different construction materials in our live cost data library.
 When suppliers update their numbers, so do we, so you get accurate material, equipment, and labor rates in your neighborhood.
-Find out how 1build can work for you by giving us a try—free!—for 14 days.
+Find out how 1build can work for you by send us your plans for your next bid - we will get abck to you within 12hrs with a quote.
 Learn more today.